Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Related Work

+For example, using error rates from Google’s Sycamore machine, the redundancy ratio drops significantly as the gate count exceeds 200.
 Figure~\ref{fig:dac-comp} shows the experiment results of the redundancy elimination method applied to the benchmarks used in this paper.
-For circuits with less than 150 gates, the redundancy elimination method performs very well and can have up to 2$\times$ the speedup as compared to \qtree.
-However, as the gate count further increases, the speedup of the redundancy elimination method drops below TQSim and stays close to 1.
+For circuits with less than 150 gates, the redundancy elimination method outperforms \qtree, but for circuits with greater than 150 gates, \qtree outperforms the redundancy elimination method.

+\textbf{3.
+Application Specific Simulation Optimization:} Variational quantum algorithms (VQA) are viewed as one of the key quantum algorithms in the NISQ era.
+A series of optimizations have been proposed to refine their hybrid classical-quantum execution flow.
+These enhancements aim to optimize the execution process~\cite{wang2023enabling} and enable more effective simulations of such algorithms~\cite{lykov2023fast}.
+The insights from \qtree can be combined with those optimization methods to enhance these application-specific simulators further.